CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

-low-power microcontroller, and provides no benefit from being accelerated as the frequency of the flight controller loop is bounded by the physical properties of an UAV rather than by the available compute capabilities [@hadidi-designspace].
-On the other hand, accelerating high level control tasks in a HIL setup has been shown to improve quality-of-flight metrics in quadrotors, such as mission time and maximum velocity [@boroujerdian2018mavbench].
+low-power microcontroller, and provides no benefit from being accelerated as the frequency of the flight controller loop is bounded by the physical properties of an UAV rather than by the available compute capabilities [12].
+On the other hand, accelerating high level control tasks in a HIL setup has been shown to improve quality-of-flight metrics in quadrotors, such as mission time and maximum velocity [10].
 Because these high level control tasks run on the companion computer, we identified this unit for our design-space exploration.
 Developing new custom hardware accelerators is out of the scope of this project.
-However, we still plan on evaluating configurations of existing hardware, including the in-order Rocket CPU [@asanovic2016rocket], the out-of-order superscalar BOOM CPU [@zhao2020sonicboom], and Gemmini, a systolic array hardware generator [@genc2021gemmini].
-We plan on generating hardware designs using these components using Chipyard, an SoC generator developed by the ADEPT Lab at UC Berkeley [@chipyard].
+However, we still plan on evaluating configurations of existing hardware, including the in-order Rocket CPU [15], the out-of-order superscalar BOOM CPU [16], and Gemmini, a systolic array hardware generator [17].
+We plan on generating hardware designs using these components using Chipyard, an SoC generator developed by the ADEPT Lab at UC Berkeley [18].
 While discovering an optimal SoC configuration is out of the scope of this project, we plan on using the designs to evaluate the co-simulation infrastructure.